12 inch vinyl records Dimensions variable May 2022

 This sculpture suggests a contemporary art Christian crucifix.

+A sculpture formed from a wood block, plastic hands and a small hand torch.
+The work is composed of very simple components (the wood block is a piece of 2×2).
+In this version the cross is dramatically lit by a pocket torch.
+The work bears a resemblence to a Christian crucifix, although this is actually an emergent property of the work rather than a primary aim.
+The initial concept behind the sculpture is of hands that also resemble wings attached to a geometrically simple form (In this case a rectangular block, in other cases spheres).
 The position of the hands give an impressing of offering embrace, while also giving the impression of being elevating (when the hands are seen as wings).
 These are properties that enhance the work’s identification to the ideals of Christianity.
 The feeling of elevation in the work is enhanced by the fact that the cross seems to be suspended in the air.
 It is actually firmly rooted on a dark blue, flat horizontal surface, with the atmosphere of elevation being provided by the simple dramatic light of the hand torch.
+You may also notice that one hand is black while the other is white, which may be seen as a symbol of inclusivity and universal human togetherness.

 An acrylic and watercolour painting of a black flower.

-This painting is an example of my work relating to environmental issues, a subject with which I’ve been involved since the late 1960s.
 In this painting the flower’s petals are black, the flower’s stem is black, and the grass is black.
 The flower’s petals are shrivelled and misshapen and the stem is crooked.
 It’s an image of foreboding.

 In contrast to all this blackness the centre of the flower is reflective gold.
 But it’s a dull gold, which may act to reinforce the bleakness of the black rather than creating a glimmer of brightness.
 It’s ambiguous.